cFDevOps/cFDevOps22/README.md

 In this workshop, leading platform providers, designers of development environments, and developers present the state-of-the-art for Cloud FPGA platforms and explore opportunities and directions for future improvements from the developer's point of view.
 Instead of focusing on the performance and optimization of a specific application, the goal of this workshop is to highlight the challenges, which a Cloud application developer faces when designing, implementing, deploying, scaling and debugging Cloud services on Cloud FPGA platforms.

-A focus area for this years edition are end-to-end tool chains and compilation for heterogeneous platforms.
+A focus area for this years edition are end-to-end tool chains including compilation as well as the runtime environment for heterogeneous platforms.

 ## Program